brenm6/EvaluationCPIMigrationExcel/Readme.md

 - Function Library usage
 - EOIO (Exactly Once In Order) processing

+### Summary Formulas
+Row 1 contains:
+- SUM across all rows (3..1048576) for numeric count columns, such as:
+  - Anzahl von Schnittstellen: FTP, SFTP, FTPS, UDF
+- COUNTIF for columns where "X" marks presence, such as:
+  - MM, XSLT, Java

 ## Error Handling

 - **Permission Errors**: Detects if output file is open and prompts user to close it